al-serebrov/vue-flask-template/README.md

 - PostgreSQL
 - Nginx: for serving the frontend

-Everything is wrapped up into the Docker, using the docker-compose and have two separate configurations - for local development and for production.
+Everything is wrapped up into the Docker, using the docker-compose and has two separate configurations - for local development and for production.

 Project is built the way it could be deployed on the Virtual Machine from the cloud provider of your preference (AWS, Google Cloud, Azure, Heroku etc).
-I used AWS EC2 instance to deploy the project, that's why my configurations mentions credentials specific for it.
+I used AWS EC2 instance to deploy the project, that's why my configurations mention credentials specific for it.

 ## Installation

 To install everything on your local machine you'd need to have Docker and docker-compose installed locally.
-If you need to tweak project configuration, e.g. Python or JS dependencies - you need to have Python and/or node.js installed locally.
+If you need to tweak the project configuration, e.g. Python or JS dependencies - you need to have Python and/or node.js installed locally.

 ## Configuration

-The project is configured via environmental variables, for the convenience they could be placed into the `.env` file (e.g. `config.env`):
+The project is configured via environment variables, for convenience they could be placed into the `.env` file (e.g. `config.env`):

 ```
 export API_KEY="your_developers_auto_ria_api_key"